pepperTux/peppertux-game/README.md

 Same way you compile HaxeTux.

 ## How do I make levels?
 Same way you make levels for HaxeTux.
+I would not recommend making a level yet.

 ## Credits (Not all of these are added yet, especially because this repository was just made...)
 * Vaesea - The game